Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 \paragraph{LCU.} The most straightforward implementation writes the Hamiltonian as a sum of Pauli strings and employs the LCU method.
 In the worst-case scenario, the number of Pauli strings in the Hamiltonian is $N^2 = n^{4}_Rn_\theta^2$.
 This corresponds to $n_P = \frac{3}{4}N^2\log_2{N}$ single-qubit non-identity Pauli operators.
 These operators must be controlled on $\log_2(N^2)$ ancilla qubits.
 Following the method from ref.~\cite{babbush2018}, such controls can be implemented using $n_P$ Toffoli gates and $3n_P$ Clifford gates, with an additional $\mathcal{O}(\log(n_P))$ ancillas.
 In this scheme, relative-phase Toffoli gates can be used, which decompose into $4$ T-gates and $5$ Clifford gates.
 Therefore, the upper bound for the T-count with the LCU method is given by

 and for Clifford gates

 The second term in the sums is the cost of state preparation using the method from ref.~\cite{Gosset:2024}.
-For estimating the block encoding scaling constant $\zeta_H = \sum_{i}^{N^2} \zeta_i$, we use the bound for the $L_1$ norm given by
+For estimating the block-encoding scaling constant $\zeta_H = \sum_{i}^{N^2} \zeta_i$, we use the bound for the $L_1$ norm given by

 where $H =\sum_i \zeta_i P_i$ and $P_i$ are Pauli strings.
 We calculate the $L_2$ norm numerically using the formula